JIANG-Wu-19/newLearning/readme.md

 * Linux(have learned long long ago)
 * aboutResearch(a story made up by me)
 * AITraining(Master Candidate learns basic knowledge about AI and relevant Maths)
+* Speech Craft(some speech crafts in daily routine)